TakyiuLo/backend-graphql/README.md

   can be merge.

 ##### To Build:
-1. build Mongo models (if required)
+1. build Mongo models
-2. build types for GraphQL
+2. build typeDefs for GraphQL
-3. build resolvers (if required: Query, Mutation)
+3. build resolvers
-4. merge schemas (if required)
+4. merge schemas